brettz9/webappfind/docs/TO-DOS.md

 1. When done, remove generated AppleScript app(s) from repo
 1. Ensure working in Chrome as well as Firefox (Edge, Safari, etc.)

+1. Core enhancements
+    1. Allow file or directory permissions to have static file server permissions be granted (with localhost:port info sent to webapp).
+        Could then, e.g., have wiki edit HTML but also conveniently serve it (and in a targeted fashion)
+    1. Support directory type permissions, with a permission to iterate directories and get and/or edit contents.
+        (Later offer ability to persist these permissions.)

 1. From Node WebSockets -> add-on, we need to open website and `postMessage` into it and be able to handle opposite direction, including for writing file contents back to disk, but also for *AtYourCommand* functionality)